GeekyAnts/native-base-docs/_book/docs/components/list/List.md

 A base component for specifying lists of information.
 List must contain one or more list elements.
 Props provide configurability for several features.
 Provides a number of attributes that follow styling and interaction guidelines for each platform, so that they are intuitive for users to interact with.<br />

-NativeBase List will be deprecated in the near future.
-So please use React Native’s FlatList in place of it.
-You can continue to use ListItem for the necessary styling.
+NativeBase List extends [ React Native FlatList](https://facebook.github.io/react-native/docs/flatlist).
+So please use [keyExtractor](https://facebook.github.io/react-native/docs/flatlist#keyextractor) prop to remove missing key warning.

 ![Preview ios list-def-headref](https://github.com/GeekyAnts/NativeBase-KitchenSink/raw/v2.6.1/screenshots/ios/list-basic.png)
 ![Preview android list-def-headref](https://github.com/GeekyAnts/NativeBase-KitchenSink/raw/v2.6.1/screenshots/android/list-basic.png)